JamesBrill/react-speech-recognition/README.md

 You can find the full guide for setting up a polyfill [here](docs/POLYFILLS.md).
 Alternatively, here is a quick (and free) example using Speechly:
 * Install `@speechly/speech-recognition-polyfill` in your web app
 * You will need a Speechly app ID.
-To get one of these, sign up for free with Speechly and follow [the guide here](https://docs.speechly.com/quick-start/).
-Note that you can skip the steps for creating a Speechly configuration
+To get one of these, sign up for free with Speechly and follow [the guide here](https://docs.speechly.com/quick-start/stt-only/)
 * Here's a component for a push-to-talk button.
 The basic example above would also work fine.
 ```
-import React, { useState } from 'react';
+import React from 'react';
 import { createSpeechlySpeechRecognition } from '@speechly/speech-recognition-polyfill';
 import SpeechRecognition, { useSpeechRecognition } from 'react-speech-recognition';